AdobeDocs/campaign-standard-learn.en/help/acs/profiles-and-audiences/creating-profiles-and-audiences.md

 ---
-title: Creating Profiles and Audiences in Adobe Campaign Standard
+title: Create profiles and audiences - Overview
 description: This video explains how to navigate to existing profiles and how to create profiles and audiences in Adobe Campaign Standard (ACS).
 feature: Profiles and Audiences
 topics: